Mathew Caldwell: Personal life and death

-Caldwell married Hannah Morrison in Washington County, Texas, on May 17, 1837, when he was 39.
+Caldwell married Hannah Morrison in Washington County, Texas, on March 16, 1838.
 He died on December 28, 1842, aged 44, in his home in Gonzales, and was buried with honors as a military hero.

 Legacy

-Caldwell County, Texas was established in 1848 and named formhim.
+Caldwell County, Texas was established in 1848 and named for him.
 In 1930, the state of Texas honored him with a monument at his grave at Gonzales.
 The 1936 Texas Hall of State Building, in Dallas, commemorates Caldwell on the exterior historical-figure frieze.